Sunamganj-2

-Sunamganj-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh by Joya Sengupta, elected as Independent politician in 2024.
+Sunamganj-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Nasir Uddin Chowdhury of the Bangladesh Nationalist Party.

 Boundaries

-The constituency encompasses Derai and Shllah upazilas.
+The constituency encompasses Derai and Shalla upazilas.

 History

 The constituency was created in 1984 from the Sylhet-2 constituency when the former Sylhet District was split into four districts: Sunamganj, Sylhet, Moulvibazar, and Habiganj.